puraminy/ArticleScraper/README.md

 # Creating a new spider

 The spiders are kept in the `spiders` folder.
 There are currently two spiders, `aclweb` and `iswc`, in this folder.
 Each spider is defined as a class in one or seperated files.
-You can use them as example.
 For more information about spiders, refer to https://docs.scrapy.org/en/latest/topics/spiders.html

 The `aclweb` spider gathers the papers from the ACL website: https://www.aclweb.org/anthology/.
 This URL is defined in the `start_urls`.
 Please note that the name of the spider is also defined in the class.
 This name is later used to run the spider.
+You can use them as example to develope new spiders for other websites.

 ```python